Calmboym/botbot/README.md

 1. Simply **send a photo** in the Telegram chat with the bot
 2. Bot saves the `telegram_file_id` to Google Sheets automatically
 3. No external hosting required — Telegram stores the file

+### Order Notifications (admin)

+This project has no separate checkout/order step — a customer reaches "ready to buy" by asking about one specific product and then triggering the AI's escalate-to-support flow (🧑‍💼).
+When that happens while a specific, **available** product is in focus, `ADMIN_ID` gets an extra, detailed Telegram message (customer, product, product ID, weight, calculated price, gold price used, timestamp) instead of the plain support ping — the customer's own confirmation message is unchanged either way.
+If escalation happens with no product in focus (or the product turned out to be unavailable), admin gets the original, simpler support notification instead.

 ---